Updated December 15, 2022

 If the host institution policy requires a postdoc to use accrued vacation time or leave without pay to remain on leave beyond the LSRF-paid maternity/paternity period, we will note this as a brief leave of absence in our records.
 The award period will be extended by the number of weeks of leave taken.
 This No Cost Extension (NCE) will not include additional funds beyond the original stated award amount.
 This extension period allows an awardee to wrap up their project and spend out any research allowance that may have accrued while on leave.

 Legitimate uses for this money include, but are not limited to: travel to the lab initially (even if that travel has already happened), travel to scientific meetings (including the LSRF annual meeting and visit to their sponsor), publication costs, standard lab supplies and consumables, core facility expenses and small equipment items including computers, laptops, tablets, printers, displays.
 All equipment purchased with these funds is considered the awardee’s property to take with them at the end of the award period.
 Research allowance funds may not be used for salary, nor is it meant to provide support for the mentor.
+Research allowance funds may not be used for any expenses related to visa renewal or change of visa status.

-The awardee may use up to $3,000/year of their research allowance to be reimbursed for out-of-pocket healthcare and childcare expenses.
+The awardee may use up to $4,000/year of their research allowance to be reimbursed for out-of-pocket healthcare and childcare expenses.
 This is optional, not required.
 Out of pocket healthcare costs comprise co-pays, prescriptions, the difference between an in-network or out-of-network procedure or healthcare provider or other healthcare fees not included in their chosen healthcare plan.
 Childcare expenses may include regular childcare costs, unexpected sitter or childcare late fees incurred if the researcher must stay later than expected in the lab, or childcare costs required to allow the awardee to attend a meeting or conference.
 Included is economy travel for an infant or toddler and childcare provider to accompany the awardee to a scientific meeting or conference.

 PATENTS AND INTELLECTUAL PROPERTY